-- 80H.-(1) Every cleaning business licence shall be deemed to be granted subject to the following conditions: - (a) the holder of a cleaning business licence (referred to in this Part as a licensee) shall keep such records relating to the licensee's cleaning business, and retain the records for such period, as may be prescribed;
+80H.-(1) Every cleaning business licence shall be deemed to be granted subject to the following conditions:

+- (a) the holder of a cleaning business licence (referred to in this Part as a licensee) shall keep such records relating to the licensee's cleaning business, and retain the records for such period, as may be prescribed; - (b) the licensee - (i) shall ensure that each cleaner the licensee employs attends such training as may be specified by the Director-General whenever the Director-General requires that cleaner to attend such training; and
-- (b) the licensee - (i) shall ensure that each cleaner the licensee employs attends such training as may be specified by the Director-General whenever the Director-General requires that cleaner to attend such training; and - (ii) shall keep training records of each cleaner the licensee employs in such manner, containing such particulars and for such period as may be prescribed; - (c) for each cleaner the licensee employs, the licensee shall enter into a contract of service in writing; - (d) for every contract of service entered into between the licensee and a cleaner who is a citizen or permanent resident of Singapore, the contract must - (i) provide for payment to that cleaner of a basic wage that is not less than the minimum amount specified under subsection (2) for the class of cleaners to which that cleaner belongs;

-- (ii) provide for payment to that cleaner of a progressive wage model bonus that is not less than the minimum amount, and at the frequency, specified under subsection (2) if the cleaner belongs to the eligible class of cleaners specified under that subsection; and [Act 48 of 2018 wef 01/02/2019] - (iii) contain terms not inconsistent with the requirements in section 80G(5) for the progressive wage plan in respect of that licensee's cleaning business;

-(e) the licensee shall issue to each cleaner the licensee employs a pay slip containing such particulars of that cleaner's basic wage and such other payment received by that cleaner from the licensee, and at such frequency, as may be prescribed; and
+- (ii) shall keep training records of each cleaner the licensee employs in such manner, containing such particulars and for such period as may be prescribed; - (c) for each cleaner the licensee employs, the licensee shall enter into a contract of service in writing; - (d) for every contract of service entered into between the licensee and a cleaner who is a citizen or permanent resident of Singapore, the contract must - (i) provide for payment to that cleaner of a basic wage that is not less than the amount specified under subsection (2) for the class of cleaners to which that cleaner belongs; and - (ii) contain terms not inconsistent with the requirements in section 80G(5) for the progressive wage plan in respect of that licensee's cleaning business; - (e) the licensee shall issue to each cleaner the licensee employs a pay slip containing such particulars of that cleaner's basic wage and such other payment received by that cleaner from the licensee, and at such frequency, as may be prescribed; and - (f) in the case where the licensee was required to satisfy the requirement in section 80G(4)(b)(ii) in respect of the grant of the cleaning business licence, the licensee shall ensure that at all times at least one of the licensee's officers or employees has the practical experience, qualification or certificate referred to in section 80G(4)(b)(ii).

-- (f) in the case where the licensee was required to satisfy the requirement in section 80G(4)(b)(ii) in respect of the grant of the cleaning business licence, the licensee shall ensure that at all times at least one of the licensee's officers or employees has the practical experience, qualification or certificate referred to in section 80G(4)(b)(ii). - (2) The Commissioner for Labour must, by order, specify - (a) the minimum amount for the purposes of subsection (1)(d)(i) and when the specified amount takes effect; and - (b) the minimum amount, the frequency of payment, and the eligible class of cleaners for the purposes of subsection (1)(d)(ii).

-(2A) An order under subsection (2) may specify different minimum amounts for different classes of cleaners, and may be varied from time to time.
+(2) The Commissioner for Labour shall, by order, specify the amount for the purposes of subsection (1)(d) and when the specified amount takes effect, and he may specify different specified amounts for or in respect of different classes of cleaners and may, from time to time, vary any amount so specified.

-- (3) In making an order under subsection (2), the Commissioner for Labour shall consider the recommendations by the Tripartite Cluster for Cleaners on remuneration for cleaners, if any. - (4) The Commissioner for Labour must publish every order he makes under subsection (2) in any way he thinks appropriate to bring the order to the notice of persons who in his opinion ought to have notice thereof, except that failure to comply with this subsection in respect of any order shall not invalidate the order. - (5) A specified amount shall take effect for the purposes of this Part notwithstanding that the basic wage that would have been payable to a cleaner under any collective agreement as defined in section 2 of the Industrial Relations Act (Cap.
-136) is lower than the specified amount. - (6) The Director-General may, by notice in writing to licensees, postpone the effective date of any specified amount or any minimum amount specified under subsection (2) for the purposes of subsection (1)(d)(ii) (or any variation of that amount) -
+(3) In making an order under subsection (2), the Commissioner for Labour shall consider the recommendations by the Tripartite Cluster for Cleaners on remuneration for cleaners, if any.

+(4) The Commissioner for Labour must publish every order he makes under subsection (2) in any way he thinks appropriate to bring the order to the notice of persons who in his opinion ought to have notice thereof, except that failure to comply with this subsection in respect of any order shall not invalidate the order.

+(5) A specified amount shall take effect for the purposes of this Part notwithstanding that the basic wage that would have been payable to a cleaner under any collective agreement as defined in section 2 of the Industrial Relations Act (Cap.
+136) is lower than the specified amount.

+(6) The Director-General may, by notice in writing to licensees, postpone the effective date of any specified amount (or any variation of that amount) -